Is it Easy to Use?

 Which Version of Python is Used?

 Ignition uses Jython 2.5.
 Jython is the Python programming language implemented over the Java Virtual Machine.
-When looking at outside documentation, such as on www.python.org, verify that you are looking at the correct version.
+When looking at outside documentation, such as on www.python.org, verify that you are looking at the correct version of the documentation.

 Jython 2.5 allows us to use the standard functions and tools in Python 2.5, so if you want to look up something in the Python docs, make sure to use version 2.5 (https://docs.python.org/2/).